yching83/Snowflake-S3-PIpeline/test2.md

                    finding time series data between purchased and delivered and comparing to the delivery time, and also supporting demographic analysis because of availability of customer data using zipcode and region using state and city data.

+## Part II - Explanation - brooklyn_rolling_avg
+- **Purpose**: brooklyn_rolling just lends a bit more to finding averages by current and 2 preceding months for average amounts of revenue per order, and customer counts.

+## Part II - Explanation - brooklyn_data_report
+- **Purpose**:  Using brooklyn_part1, brooklyn_rolling_avg, and brooklyn_test; graphs indicate some
+                comparisons in terms of order revenue vs customers, and gaps of product order_ids in the data by month for tracking of potential database update misalignments.